arcus/Arcus_Labs_Orientation/arcus_orientation.md

 **Arcus Discourse** ([https://discourse.arcus.chop.edu/](https://discourse.arcus.chop.edu/)) is a question-and-answer site (it uses the same format as [StackOverflow](https://stackoverflow.com/), for those familiar with that).
 Users can post questions there, and Arcus staff will generally respond with answers very quickly during normal working hours.
 See this section for [tips on how to post a troubleshooting question to maximize the chance of getting a useful response](link).
 Arcus staff also use Discourse to post announcements about technical updates and fixes to labs, as well as how-to guides for frequently asked questions.
 You need to be behind the CHOP firewall to access Arcus Discourse.

+### Arcus Labs new user newsletter

+When you're first approved for an Arcus Lab, you'll start to receive an email newsletter with information to help you get started.
+Here's a little information about what to expect:

+- We have tried to introduce topics at a time in the life of your Arcus Lab when they will be most useful to you (e.g. questions about provisioning data early on, troubleshooting analysis code later), but of course different scientific teams will have different needs and move at different paces.
+If you want to go back to view old newsletters or see what's coming next, you can browse the archives: [link]
+- Each week should feature a range of content, targeting novices to advanced users on different topics relevant to your Arcus Lab.
+Depending on your own experience, comfort level, and preferences, you will find some articles more relevant to you than others.
+The goal is to provide access to a range of useful resources so you can pick what works for you --- please feel free to skip content that doesn't appear useful to you.
+Hopefully there will be at least one article in the newsletter each week that is a good fit for you and your team.
+- We recommend you keep notes about what resources have been most useful to you.
+This can be a handy reference for you later, and it also provides an excellent place to start when you need to onboard new team members.
+- This newsletter is written by the Arcus Data Education team.
+If you have feedback on the newsletter, please share it! [link] Thank you for taking the time to help us improve.
+- Your project owner also has access to this newsletter, so feel free to reach out to them with questions about content here.
+If they can't answer your questions, they'll try to connect you with someone who can.
+You can also reach out to the Education team directly by placing a request at the [Arcus Help Desk](https://support.arcus.chop.edu/servicedesk/customer/user/login?destination=portals)

 ### Knowledge check 4

 Which of the following best describes the role of the Project Owner?